CalumRaine/Grain/README.md

 John		Smith		06/11/1982
 ```

 `Grain` is primarily designed with this challenge in mind.
-It is a personal hobby project; bugs are guaranteed and output reliability is not.
+It is a personal hobby project; bugs are guaranteed and reliability is not.
 Major backward-incompatible revisions to the language should be expected.

 ## Specification